 Captertee Valley - huge, dramatic and primeval and home to rare birds.
 Rylstone with its quaint streets and cafes and olive farm is a destination here.

 Sightly further - complete heritage villages such as Carcoar and Millthorpe between Bathurst and Orange.

 Sofala and Hill End, bush driving made comfortable.

 Mudgee, 2 hours hence with its wineries and olive groves.

 We can give advice on any trip you feel you would like to do.

 This is our first foray into accommodation provision in Australia, so best to introduce ourselves...

 We are half/half Aussie/English and used to provide B&B and self catering accommodation in the Shropshire Hills and then Cornwall in the UK.
 So we are 'old hands' We are people-friendly but cigarette averse, so forgive us, but our property is totally non smoking.
-However, we are super dog and cat friendly and will gladly have your pets to stay by negotiation and even pet-sit if needed, say if the day is too hot to take them in the car.
-Children are also very very welcome, but we don't have any cots or child sized beds I'm afraid.
-Again we can babysit if you would like to go out for a meal.
-Our son is travelling the world in his land rover, so we have an affinity to off-road adventurers.
+Babies are also very very welcome, but we don't have any cots I'm afraid.
+We can babysit if you would like to go out for a meal.
+Our son is travelling the world in his land rover, so we have an affinity to off-road4x4 adventurers.
 We are Morris Minor owners so we also welcome like minded mad people, - and do not turn our noses up at any other classic cars coming our way - the more the merrier A few makes and marques have passed through our garage portals in the past.
 Gardening and house restoration have taken up most of our time in the recently, and when we lived in Europe we travelled the waterways in a dutch barge.